Experios Article Importer

 The Extract Content Icon

-To begin extracting an article from a PDF, click on the Content icon in the Add Content Control Column.
+To begin extracting an article’s content from a PDF, click on the Content icon in the Add Content Control Column.
 This will open a your system’s file selection dialogue.

 Using this, navigate to and select, the desired PDF file.
 After a few seconds, the pages from the PDF will be displayed, allowing individual pages to be selected for importing to your project.